 ARC uses SAP Concur's travel system ConcurGov (the system selected by the Treasury as its E-Gov Travel solution).
 SAP Concur developed and hosts ConcurGov.
 ConcurGov is a web-based, self-service travel system that incorporates traditional reservation and fulfillment support and a fully-automated booking process.
-ConcurGov uses system processes and audits to ensure compliance to the FTR and/or Agency policy.
+ConcurGov uses system processes and audits to help ensure compliance to the FTR and/or Agency policy.
 ConcurGov is used to prepare, examine, route, approve, and record travel authorizations and vouchers.
-It is used to process all temporary duty location (TDY) authorizations, vouchers, local vouchers and miscellaneous employee reimbursements.
-Approved documents interface to Oracle for obligation or payment during real time interface process.
+It is used to process all temporary duty travel (TDY) authorizations, vouchers, local vouchers and miscellaneous employee reimbursements.
+Approved documents interface to Oracle for obligation or payment during a real time interface process.
 ConcurGov users consist of travelers, document preparers, budget reviewers, approving officials and administrators.
+TSD Analysts test all applicable ConcurGov changes in a ConcurGov acceptance test environment.

-ARC uses mLINQS relocation expense management system, moveLINQ, to meet their relocation management program, payment system and reporting requirements. moveLINQ is an E-Gov Travel Services and built on the Federal Enterprise Architecture (FEA) standard platform. moveLINQ is a Federal Travel Regulations, Chapter 302 compliant web-based system that automates relocation expense management processes, policy and entitlement for both domestic moves and international relocations.
+ARC uses the mLINQS relocation expense management system, moveLINQ, to meet their relocation management program, payment system and reporting requirements. moveLINQ is an E-Gov Travel Services system and built on the Federal Enterprise Architecture (FEA) standard platform. moveLINQ is a Federal Travel Regulations, Chapter 302 compliant web-based system that automates relocation expense management processes, policy, and entitlement for both domestic moves and international relocations.
 The application is used for household goods shipment and storage arrangements, employee travel arrangements, third party real estate payments and relocation tax administration, including W-2 preparation.
 Approved documents interface to Oracle for obligation or payment during a daily scheduled batch process. moveLINQ users consist of authorized TSD personnel, customer agency contacts, and relocating employees.
-The moveLINQ system is hosted by mLINQS, LLC within their contracted Microsoft Azure Government Cloud.
+The moveLINQ system is hosted by mLINQS Hosting Service (MHS) within their contracted Microsoft Azure Government Cloud.
 The Bureau of Fiscal Service system is hosted separate from other mLINQS customers.
+MHS maintains a rolling 35 days of the point in time restores and 8 weeks of weekly backups.
+For the app services we manually save the "last known good" config and additionally backup the entire app service nightly.
+Seven days of the nightly app service backups are available.